akfish-archive/fm-terminal/douban-fm-api.md

 There is no known JSON-P implementation on the server side.
 Thus CORS operation can only be achived by proxying through a JSON-P wrapper.

-The features covered by this API contains following:
+The features covered by this API:

 * User Authentication
 * Channel List